Student Debt Overview

 Many student loan borrowers are paying 9 or 10% interest rates while the cost of capital in public markets is at all-time lows.
 Allow students to refinance their loans and repay at the same low interest rates everyone else enjoys

-Student loans are the only type of debt that you cannot discharge in bankruptcy.
+Although technically allowable in only extreme circumstances, it has proven virtually impossible to discharge student loans through bankruptcy.
 Bankruptcy is not a great option, but it must be an option for student debt holders, just like all other types of debt.

 Have something to say about student debt?

 Student debt default rates

 Taking on student loans is a big decision—we’re talking about 10’s of thousand of dollars for a family to invest and borrow.
 Like any investment decision, families need more information to make investment decisions around higher education and student debt.

 Colleges should be required to release information about the numbers of graduates and dropouts making progress on paying student loans, as well as employment rates.

 “Bankruptcy laws allow companies to smoothly reorganize, but not college graduates burdened by student loans.”

 Did you know?

 If you work for a government or non-profit organization you qualify for the Public Service Loan Forgiveness Program so that after you make 120 qualifying payments your student debt disappears, that means no more loan payment after 10 years.

 The problem is…